CDI Is also Important in the Outpatient Setting

 Help for CDI Implementation

 The transition to ICD-10 is more than simply mapping and providing crosswalks, and it’s more than just identifying your office’s 25 or 50 most-assigned ICD-9-CM codes and translating them to ICD-10.
 Although these steps are significant, more focus should be directed to the documentation used to support those codes.
 And coders (and other healthcare professionals) should be more active in promoting CDI on behalf of physicians and other qualified healthcare providers.
-For example:

 Begin retrospective audits of your providers’ documentation to examine whether all required information for coordination of care and billing support is captured.
 You can do this through random sampling of your most problematic documentation areas, as well as high-volume diagnoses and/or top service charges.